craftcms/docs/docs/cloud/faq.md

 Currently, there is no automatic way to do this.

-As a result of each environment being connected to a git repository, you can revert problematic commits and re-deploy.
+As a result of each environment being connected to a git repository, you can revert problematic commits and redeploy.
-If changes were made to the database that need to be rolled back (say, via a migration), the database will need to be restored to an appropriate point.
+If changes to the database need to be rolled back (e.g., via a migration), the database will need to be restored to an appropriate point.
-Migrations are only run once Cloud has finished building your application image.
+Migrations are run only after Cloud finishes building your application image.
 Failed builds are never deployed!

 Read more about [deployments](deployment.md) and our [build pipeline](builds.md).